PCI DSS Audit: A Complete Guide + Downloadable Checklist

 PCI DSS Audit

-Network diagrams refer to the documentation that identifies the flow of data within an organization.
+Network architecture diagrams refer to the documentation that identifies the flow of data within an organization.
 In simple terms, it pertains to data flow across telecommunication hardware.

 When it comes to PCI compliance, maintaining accurate network diagrams is an essential step for any merchant that handles card data.
 Without these diagrams, it can be difficult to safeguard systems, as it is unclear how individual systems interact and which are used for storing, processing, or transmitting card data.

 Unfortunately, many companies employ a flat network model with just an edge firewall in place.
-This makes it difficult to meet the requirements of PCI DSS rules as everything inside the network is considered in scope—which highlights the importance of having up-to-date and correct diagrams.
+This makes it difficult to meet the requirements of PCI DSS certification rules as everything inside the network is considered in assessment scope—which highlights the importance of having up-to-date and correct diagrams.

-For example, mapping out the steps taken for cardholder data is a great way to ensure that data flows quickly and securely.
+For example, mapping out the steps taken for transmission of cardholder data is a great way to ensure that data flows quickly and securely.
 You should map out each card flow your network has – many companies have multiple systems that their payment cards can pass through (so make sure they’re all accounted for!).

 Creating accurate diagrams of your data movement not only enables efficient processing but also helps protect the trustworthiness of your systems.
 Examining your network is an important step in constructing a secure card-processing environment and to maintain PCI DSS compliance.
 Ask yourself these questions: